Kartaverse/Kartaverse-for-Houdini/docs/pyautogui.md

 ## TOPSs Based Pythonscript Code Snippets

 The Houdini TOPS nodegraph supports the direct execution of Python code snippets with the [Pythonscript node](https://www.sidefx.com/docs/houdini/nodes/top/pythonscript.html).
-This relies on the Hython (Houdini Python) interpreter matching the version specifics of the Metashape Python module.
+This relies on the Hython (Houdini Python) interpreter matching the version specifics of the Python module.

 ### TOPs_PyAutoGUI_Demo1.py